mahavedalla/mahavedalla/docs/questions/sila/did-the-buddha-teach-a-doctrine-of-atonement-or-expiation.md

-# Did the Buddha teach a doctrine of atonement or expiation?
+Question: Did the Buddha teach a doctrine of atonement or expiation?
 Answer in Brief: -
  Category: Sīla
 Sutta References: AN 10.217, MN 7